 After nearly seven years as an attorney, I finally realized that teaching was my true passion.
 During my almost ten years as a teacher, I have taught a variety of subjects, including English 9, English 11 (American Literature), Ancient World History, American Government, Speech, and Journalism, Media Communication, and Digital Literacy.
 I also enjoyed 14 years of coaching and coordinating SMA's amazing Mock Trial program.

 During the past four years, I embarked on a new journey into instructional technology.
-As SMA's Instructional Tech Coach, I have delved giddily into the world of instructional technology in an effort to serve my students and colleagues.
-And as an adjunct instructor at Concordia University in Portland, I have enjoyed working with pre-service teachers on their skills in educational technology.
-I am an Apple Distinguished Educator (Class of 2017), Apple Learning Specialist, and an Apple Teacher and I love attending and presenting at conferences, and connecting with other educators through Twitter.
+I have delved giddily into the world of instructional technology as an Instructional Technology Coach and as an adjunct instructor at Concordia University in an effort to serve my students and colleagues.
+I am an Apple Distinguished Educator (Class of 2017), Apple Learning Specialist, and an Apple Teacher.
+I love attending and presenting at conferences and connecting with other educators through Twitter.